pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 In the diagram above, you can see two input repositories called `parameters` and `training-data`.
 The `training-data` repository continuously collects data from an outside source.
-The training model pipeline combines the data from these two repositories and runs tests to select the best model.
+The training model pipeline combines the data from these two repositories, trains many models, and runs tests to select the best one.

 Provenance helps you to understand how and why the best model was selected and enables you to track the origin of the best model.